Tucared/data-exploration-docker/README.md

 # data-exploration-docker

-This repository is intended for a quick launch of a lightweight dockerised data exploration stack, comprising:
+The purpose of this repository is to provide a convenient setup for a lightweight data exploration stack using Docker.
+The stack includes the following components:

-- PostgreSQL database, for storing source data to analyse
+- PostgreSQL database: Used for storing the data to be analysed.
-- PostgreSQL database, as Metabase application database
+- PostgreSQL database: Serves as the application database for Metabase.
-- Metabase app, for data visualisation
+- Metabase app: Enables data visualization and exploration.
-- pgAdmin app, for database administration
+- pgAdmin4 app: Facilitates database administration.

-> Databases are persistent on machine, meaning stopping and running the stack again will preserve its data and dashboards.
+> It's important to note that the databases are persistent on the machine.
+This means that stopping and restarting the stack will preserve the data and dashboards.

 ## Quick start